quackextractor/ChronoLog/ChronoLog/docs/ChronoDocs.md

 pytest>=7.0
 ```

-(Flask / web dashboard is **not** part of the core project.
-Visualization is produced as files to be consumed by external tools.)
+(The project includes a dedicated React + TypeScript web dashboard in the `web/` directory for data visualization.)

 ### External Services